suavy/loja-for-laravel/README.md

 >Please, note that the package comes with [Backpack for Laravel](https://backpackforlaravel.com/) which is free for non-commercial use only.

->You need to follow the [Backpack for Laravel](https://backpackforlaravel.com/) installation first if you don't have it already in your project.
+You need to follow the [Backpack for Laravel](https://backpackforlaravel.com/) installation first if you don't have it already in your project.
 If you are not familiar with Backpack, it's time to start!

-After having your backpack installation ready, next (todo) :
+After having your backpack installation ready:

-- Migrations + php artisan migrate
+- Include Migrations + php artisan migrate
 - Front routes integration
 - Backpack sidebar inclusion :
 To get started, simply include ``@include('.../views/loja-sidebar-content')`` on your backpack sidebar.
+- Config file configuration
+- Stripe configuration
 - ...

 ## Usage

 ### Backend
 > Everything was already done during the installation.
-So you can start using your backend now :money_mouth_face:
+So you can start using your backend now :rocket:

-### Do It Yourself Frontend
+### Frontend (Do It Yourself)

-#### Routes and "views location" (with their variables)
-LOJA only create empty views for you, but in each view you have access to the needed variables and their attributes to make your beautiful frontend.
+LOJA only create empty views for you, but in each view you have access to the needed variables and their attributes to make your beautiful frontend like you always do.

+#### Available routes/views
 > If you want you can add a prefix to every LOJA routes, simply update ``routes_prefix`` on config file.

 | route | route name | view | variables |